 The Exoplanet Exploration Program (ExEP) is chartered by the Astrophysics Division (APD) of NASA's Science Mission Directorate (SMD) to carry out science, research, and technology tasks that advance NASA's science goal to "Discover and study planets around other stars, and explore whether they could harbor life."
+ExEP's three aims are:

+- discovering planets around other stars,

+- characterizing their properties, and

+- identifying candidates that could harbor life

 ExEP serves NASA and the community by acting as a focal point for exoplanet science and technology, managing research and technology initiatives, facilitating access to scientific data, and integrating the results of previous and current missions into a cohesive strategy to enable future discoveries.
 ExEP serves the critical function of developing the concepts and technologies for exoplanet missions, in addition to facilitating science investigations derived from those missions.
 ExEP manages development of mission concepts, including key technologies, as directed by NASA HQ, from their early conceptual phases into pre-Phase A.